Advocacy and the Vulnerable

 Training materials have been prepared by the Inns of Court College of Advocacy (ICCA) and training is being delivered by the Inns and Circuits.
 Sessions will be led by barristers and judges who have been trained to facilitate the sessions.
 It is anticipated that Advocacy and the Vulnerable training will become mandatory for any advocate wishing to undertake publicly funded work in serious sexual offence cases involving vulnerable witnesses.

-The next session at Gray's Inn will take place on 25 June 2019.
+The next sessions at Gray's Inn will take place on Tuesday 25 June or Saturday 14 September 2019.
 Please complete the form below to register your interest for future training sessions at the Inn.

 View upcoming course dates available at: